rust-lang/book/src/ch03-07-control-flow.md

 perform the conditional check on every element on every iteration through the loop.

-As a more efficient alternative, we can use a `for` loop.
-A `for` loop looks something like this:
+As a more efficient alternative, we can use a `for` loop and execute some code for each item in a collection.
+A `for` loop looks like this:

 ```rust
 fn main() {